vicjwang/edx-platform/docs/en_us/course_authors/source/discussions.rst

 Minimizing thread proliferation
 ======================================

-To encourage longer, threaded discussions rather than many similar, separate, posts you can use these techniques.
+To encourage longer, threaded discussions rather than many similar, separate posts, you can use these techniques.

 * Pin a post.